bartTC/django-hashers-passlib-revived/README.md

 # django-hashers-passlib[-revived]

 ⚠️ The original project [django-hashers-passlib][django-hashers-passlib] has no longer been maintained.
-It was forked and renamed to `django-hashers-passlib-revived`.
+It was forked, updated and renamed to `django-hashers-passlib-revived`.
-You may find the term `django-hashers-passlib` here and throughout the code.
+You may still find the term `django-hashers-passlib` here and throughout the code.

 [django-hashers-passlib]: https://github.com/mathiasertl/django-hashers-passlib

 ----

-`django-hashers-passlib` aims to make password hashing schemes provided by [passlib][passlib] usable in [Django][django].
+`django-hashers-passlib-revived` aims to make password hashing schemes provided by [passlib][passlib] usable in [Django][django].
 Unlike passlibs [passlib.ext.django][passlib.ext.django], it does not replace Django's [password management system][pms] but provides standard hashers that can